zencephalon/supfam-rails-api/README.md

 We'll compute the unread count on the server side, using a similar query to the message cursor.
 Just look for new messages in the conversation with id > the last read id.

+Display unread status on conversations by just using a last_read_at timestamp

 ## Setup

 `rvm install 2.6.3`